djomo-moungoue/PowerShellScripting/README.md

 A PowerShell (PS1) script is runned sequentially from the top to the buttom

 The naming convention of PowerShell scripts is:
 - CamelCase for variables and methods.
-Ex: GetType()
+Ex: NewUsersFromCsv, GetType()
 - Camel-Case for type names.
-Ex: Get-LocalUser
+Ex: Get-LocalUser, Import-Csv

 Everything is an object in PowerShell.